Stolpmann/ScrapyCryptoNews/README.md

 # ScrapyCryptoNews
- Scraping Crypto news automatically for CoinTelegraph.com then auto publish on r/CyrptoCurrency
+ Scraping Cryptocurrency news automatically from CoinTelegraph.com and then auto publishing on r/CyrptoCurrency